Best Botanical Gardens to Visit in the UK

 The Birmingham Botanical Gardens and Glasshouses in Edgbaston are definitely worth a visit

 Birmingham's Botanical Gardens, located in the heart of Edgbaston, are particularly famous for one thing: their spectacular glasshouses!
 Home to a range of glasshouses that each imitate a different climate, you're guaranteed to discover a huge variety of plants here.
-The warm and humid atmosphere of the Tropical House mimics the conditions of the lowland equatorial regions, where you will come across sugar cane, banana and cocoa plants, among many others!
+The warm and humid atmosphere of the Tropical House mimics the conditions of the lowland equatorial regions, where you will come across sugar cane, banana and cocoa plants, among many others.
 These plants, alongside the multitude of flowers, giant leaves, bright colours and distinct smells, will transport you straight to the Amazon Rainforest!
 If, however, you favour slightly cooler temperatures, the Mediterranean House is your go-to, with its wide variety of colourful pelargoniums and coleus, as well as its magnificent citrus trees.
 Legend has it that, in this special setting, some giant citrus fruits have even grown to the size of a rugby ball!
 But, that’s not all… Outside of its glasshouses, Birmingham Botanic Gardens also has a range of outdoor havens to explore, including the Japanese Gardens that are home to the impressive National Bonsai Collection.
 Spanning a modest 15 acres, Birmingham’s Botanical Gardens may be on the smaller side of the scale compared with others in Britain, but there really is a whole lot to see in this relatively confined space!

 Image